jundalisay/superblist/content/en/research/musashi/five-rings/book-3.md

 Or, as the enemy attacks, attack still more strongly, taking advantage of the resulting disorder in his timing to win.
 This is the Tai No Sen principle.

 ### The Third - Tai Tai No Sen

 When the enemy makes a quick attack, you must attack strongly and calmly, aim for his weak point as he draws near, and strongly defeat him.

 Or, if the enemy attacks calmly, you must observe his movements and, with your body rather floating, join in with his movements as he draws near.
 Move quickly and cut him strongly.

 This is Tai Tai No Sen.

 These things cannot be clearly explained in words.
 You must research what is written here.
 In these three ways of forestalling, you must judge the situation.
 This does not mean that you always attack first; but if the enemy attacks first you can lead him around.
-In strategy, you have effectively won when you forestall the enemy, so you must train well to at- tain this.
+In strategy, you have effectively won when you forestall the enemy, so you must train well to attain this.

 ### To Hold Down a Pillow